 The Linear A inscription viewed from different angles.

-The characters have not been made with a hard metal chisel, but were carved into the rock, probably with a stone tool, which explains the pecked marks and uneven groove of the signs.
+The characters are not made with a hard metal chisel, but were carved into the rock, probably with a stone tool, which explains the pecked marks and uneven groove of the signs.
 This is evidence that the inscription, which is very eroded, was made before iron tools came into existence.